Killkase42/Metal-melting-Furnace/README.md

 - Torch was cumbersome to light and position
 - Shape of gas inlet led to inefficient burning
 - Position of gas inlet led to inefficient gas flow and chamber heating
+- Chamber insulation and cover were not optimised and degraded over time

 # Third Prototype
 The third protoype was a propane/pressurised air torch with an improved insulated chamber.